youngeun1209/NeuroTalk/README.md

 # NeuroTalk: Voice Reconstruction from Brain Signals
-This repository is the official implementation of Towards Voice Reconstruction from EEG during Imagined Speech
+This repository is the official implementation of NeuroTalk: Voice Reconstruction from Brain Signals

 ## Requirements
+All algorithm are developed in Python 3.8.

 To install requirements:

 ```setup